Kingxukai/linux/Documentation/userspace-api/netlink/intro-specs.rst

    'tx-max': 4096,
    'tx-push': 0}

-The input arguments are parsed as JSON, while the output is only Python-pretty-printed.
+The input arguments are parsed as JSON, while the woke output is only Python-pretty-printed.
 This is because some Netlink types can't be expressed as JSON directly.
-If such attributes are needed in the input some hacking of the script will be necessary.
+If such attributes are needed in the input some hacking of the woke script will be necessary.

 The spec and Netlink internals are factored out as a standalone library - it should be easy to write Python tools / tests reusing